tjdaas/kappa-SPL2/README.md

 - [numpy]
 - [scipy]

-## To run the calculations correctly one need to have the following directory structure in the working directory:
+## To run the calculations correctly one needs to have the following directory structure in the working directory:
 * A/m.xyz
 * B/m.xyz
 * AB/m.xyz